-fifth year, the Berkeley-Haas Best Case Award recognizes the
+Now in its sixth year, the Berkeley Haas Best Case Award recognizes the

 Back to the Roots Ventures (2016) This case study follows the entrepreneurial journey of two Berkeley-Haas alumni, Nikhil Arora and Alex Velez, who founded a startup that allows customers to purchase kits and sustainably grow their own produce at home. (more)

 Corporation (2014) This case describes Mozilla

 community of contributors. (more)

 a relevant target market. (more)